acquia/lightning/UPDATE.md

   actively using Page Manager, you must add it to your project as an explicit dependency in order to continue to using it.
 Otherwise, you should uninstall it before updating to the next version of Lightning.
+* Lightning now supports exposing all Drupal entities as JSON, in the standard JSON API format.
+To enable this feature, install the OpenAPI, OpenAPI Redoc Documentation, and JSON API modules.
+Then install the Content API module from the Lightning package.

 ## 2.1.5 to 2.1.6
 This version of Lightning adds the ability to choose an image style, alt text,